Universal Inverse Distillation for Matching Models with Real-Data Supervision (No GANs): Universal distillation of matching models with real data

 \underline{The inverse problem \eqref{eq: inv general form} always has minimum $0$ which is attained when $\theta = \theta^*$.}

 Although the inverse optimization can handle arbitrary losses $\mathcal{L}$, it does not describe the properties of the optimized functions or how to find solutions.
 In our case, we show that all losses are tractable and minimize the distances between teacher and student functions (Lemmas \ref{lem: inv no data l2 dist} and \ref{lem: M-UID distance}).
-Furthermore, in Appendix \ref{sec: appendix theory}, we provide and justify \underline{a list of extensions of our framework} that cannot be stated as inverse problems.
-All our proofs are self-contained and do not rely on inverse optimization, which only provides intuition and understanding.